Sydney-Informatics-Hub/clause-segmenter/docs/DOCS.md

 ClauseSegmenter constructor

 Params
--  pipeline: Language | str – The SpaCy Language or identifier of the Language to be used by the ClauseSegmenter.
+-  pipeline: Language or str – The SpaCy Language or identifier of the Language to be used by the ClauseSegmenter.
 Defaults to 'en_core_web_sm'

 Examples